metricly/hugo-www-site/content/blog/posts/2019/aws-reserved-instances-marketplace.md

 _Fig.
 3 Listing a Reserved Instance for Sale_

-**Financial Considerations When Using The RI Marketplace**
+### Financial Considerations When Using The Reserved Instance Marketplace

-The RI Marketplace is an excellent option to consider if your capacity needs change, but it relies on another party purchasing the remaining term on all of your instances.
+The Reserved Instance Marketplace is an excellent option to consider if your capacity needs change, but it relies on another party purchasing the remaining term on all of your instances.
 As the seller, you decide on the sale price, and you should consider any upfront costs you paid as well as similarly priced instances in the market at the time.

 As I mentioned above, AWS charges 12% of the upfront sale price when an instance is sold in the marketplace.
 The remaining amount is transferred to the bank account associated with the Marketplace account within 1-3 business days of any sales being completed.
 At this time you’ll receive an email from AWS with the details of the transaction.

 **Learning More**

 The AWS documentation on the [Reserved Instance Marketplace](https://aws.amazon.com/ec2/purchasing-options/reserved-instances/marketplace/) is an excellent resource for the current state of the marketplace and includes links to additional resources.
 If you would like more information about Reserved Instances in general, including pricing and different options, the[ AWS Reserved Instance](https://aws.amazon.com/ec2/pricing/reserved-instances/) page is beneficial.
-Finally, the [2019 Definitive Guide to AWS Reserved Instances](https://www.metricly.com/aws-reserved-instances/) contains everything you need to understand Reserved Instances, and how to use them effectively.
+Finally, Metricly's [2019 Definitive Guide to AWS Reserved Instances](/aws-reserved-instances/) contains everything you need to understand Reserved Instances, and how to use them effectively.